community-network/bf1-seeder/README.md

 #### Part of our cloud server manager https://manager.gametools.network/

-Battlefield One Autoseeding app design to improve starting of community servers.
+Battlefield 1 and 4 Autoseeding app is made to improve starting of community servers.
-Automaticly join server to quickly populate it.
+It automaticly joins the requested server selected in the panel via the game client. in order for it to work, you will need multiple pc's/people that run the script which you can control with a global command.
 It supports both ea desktop and origin (if you somehow still manage to still origin...)

 ### Example of the config.txt file: